askmike/gekko/docs/internals/plugins.md

     module.exports = Plugin;

 Have a look at the [events doc](./events.md) for all events your plugin can subscribe to.
+For technical inspiration it's easiest to look at the code of Gekko's plugins (here [`gekko/plugins.js`](https://github.com/askmike/gekko/blob/develop/plugins.js)).